Table of Contents

 17. Tansen Samaroh, Gwalior, Madhya Pradesh

-This major classical music festival is held every year in Gwalior.
+Tansen Samaroh is a major classical music festival held every year in Gwalior.
 It is near the tomb of the legendary musician, Tansen.
 Tansen was one of the ‘nine gems’ in Emperor Akbar’s court.

 It is held over four days.
 The performances take place under a huge, open-air canopy.
 Attending in 2026 means you can see amazing Hindustani classical music performances.
 They often start late and go until morning.
 It celebrates the musical tradition of the Gwalior Gharana.

-Historical, profound, and devotional.
+Historical, profound, and devotional vibe, this one is for you.
 It is a soulful trip to the core of North Indian classical music tradition.

 18. Chaturprahar, Mumbai